clerkma/yytex/README.txt

 Karl Berry, for TUG  -  http://tug.org/yandy/  -  yandytex@tug.org

 With, again, major thanks to Blenda Horn.
-Thanks also to David Walden, Jochen Autschbach, Mimi Burbank, and the members of the Y&Y mailing list.
+Thanks also to David Walden, Christina Thiele, Robin Fairbairns, Mimi Burbank, Barbara Beeton, Jochen Autschbach, and the members of the Y&Y mailing list.